touchportyl/tinkererscraft/README.md

 # Future updates
-- [Bug] Disable harvester for Tinkerer's Craft if API has doesn't match
-- [Bug] Nether gold ore doesn't melt into gold in the smeltery
 - [Optimization] Move code out of the main script and replace it with a function call
-- [Tweak] Riptide gives double the amount of loot from the mob killed
-- [Gameplay] Custom advancements for doing things in this datapack
 - [Gameplay] Custom enchant: Sweeping Edge X (for Irgol and Obdiam pickaxes) - Pickaxe mines 3x3x1
 - [Gameplay] Custom enchant: Sweeping Edge X (for Irgol and Obdiam axes) - Auto tree chopper